Ever wondered about massage and prostitution in China?

 In China, you can even get a ‘blind man massage’.
 It’s thought that the heightened sense of touch that blind people need to compensate for the loss of their sight makes them better masseurs.

-Happy ending massages in China
+Happy ending massage in China

 What on earth is a happy ending massage?